DorskFR/LeaguePyBot/leaguepybotv2/README.md

 Primary goals are :

-- **LeagueClient** to deal with the Client using LCU API
+- **LeagueClient** to deal with the Client using LCU API (locale agnostic)

   - Create lobby / Get in queue
   - Start Matchmaking and accept Ready Check
-  - Champ select instant intent, ban, pick
+  - Champ select show intent, instant ban, instant pick
   - Command/Report at end of game
   - Chain games
   - Retrieve basic account information such as level